The Urantia Book: Use of other published material without attribution

 The Urantia Book states in its Foreword that more than one thousand "human concepts representing the highest and most advanced planetary knowledge of spiritual values and universe meanings" were selected in preparing the papers.
 The authors say that they were required to "give preference to the highest existing human concepts pertaining to the subjects to be presented" and would "resort to pure revelation only when the concept of presentation has had no adequate previous expression by the human mind."
 One of the authors wrote in Part IV: "I well know that those concepts which have had origin in the human mind will prove more acceptable and helpful to all other human minds."

 In recent years, students of the papers have found that the free use of other sources appears to be true.
 None of the material allegedly used from other sources is directly cited or referenced within the book.

 In 1992, a reader of The Urantia Book, Matthew Block, self-published a paper that showed The Urantia Book utilized material from 15 other books.
 All of the source authors identified in Block's paper were published in English between 1905 and 1943 by U.S. publishers and are typically scholarly or academic works that contain concepts and wording similar to what is found in The Urantia Book.
 Block has since claimed to have discovered over 125 source texts that were incorporated into the papers.

-The use of outside source materials was studied separately by Gardner, and Gooch, and they concluded, consistent with their respective conclusion that the book's author(s) must have been human, that the book therefore plagiarized many of the sources noted by Block.
+The use of outside source materials was studied separately by Gardner and by Gooch.
+Consistent with the belief of each that the book's author(s) must have been human, they conclude that the book plagiarized many of the sources noted by Block.